Apple Cider Mimosa Recipe (easy, fun cocktail)

 BUT!
 I should say that a lot of other apple cider mimosa recipes call for an equal amount of apple cider and sparkling wine.
 So perhaps it comes down to the brands of cider and wine you use.

 I figured there’s no purpose in apple cider mimosas if you can’t taste the apple cider, so I tried 66% apple cider and 33% sparkling wine.
-That of course results in a lighter sparkling wine taste but a clear apple taste.
+That, of course, results in a lighter sparkling wine taste but a clear apple taste.

 Can these be made ahead?